Applying for Aid

 Yes.
 Whether or not you expect to receive federal assistance for college, it is very important that you complete the FAFSA so that Oglethorpe can determine if you are eligible for university-sponsored grants and awards.
 The FAFSA is also required for most student loans.

-Will Georgia's HOPE Scholarship work at Oglethorpe, since it is a private school?
+Will Georgia's HOPE Scholarship and Zell Miller Scholarship work at Oglethorpe, since it is a private school?

 Yes, qualified Georgia residents will receive scholarship funds from the state of Georgia to assist in the cost of attending a private university like Oglethorpe.
-Full-time students with a HOPE-eligible GPA currently receive $1,750 per semester, and qualified GA residents currently receive $300 per semester through the Georgia Tuition Equalization Grant (GTEG).
+Full-time students with a HOPE-eligible GPA currently receive $1,854 per semester, full-time students with a Zell Miller-eligible GPA currently receive $2,000 per semester, and qualified GA residents currently receive $350 per semester through the Georgia Tuition Equalization Grant (GTEG).
 For more information, visit our Scholarships and Grants pages, or visit www.gacollege411.org.

 What about my state-sponsored scholarship if I live outside of Georgia?

-Currently, Oglethorpe recognizes the academic achievement of Florida, Louisiana and Tennessee residents who graduate with a 3.0 or higher with an equivalent grant of $3,500 per year.
-This award comes directly from Oglethorpe and not from Bright Futures, TOPS, or Tennessee HOPE.
+Currently, Oglethorpe recognizes the academic achievement of Florida, Louisiana, Tennessee, Alabama, North Carolina, South Carolina and Mississippi residents who graduate with a 3.0 or higher with an equivalent grant of $3,500 per year.
+This award comes directly from Oglethorpe.
 For more information, visit our Scholarships page.

 Where can I go for more information?